Get insider access

 Build Quality

-The Sony WH-1000XM5 have good overall build quality, but it's a small step down from the Sony WH-1000XM4 Wireless.
+The Sony WH-1000XM5 have good overall build quality, but it's a step down from the Sony WH-1000XM4 Wireless.
 They also don't feel as premium as the Sennheiser MOMENTUM 4 Wireless or the Bowers & Wilkins Px7 S2 Wireless.
 They're mostly made of acrylonitrile butadiene styrene (ABS), a material created from recycled plastic, meaning they have a different texture and feel than their predecessor.
-This material doesn't feel bad, and it likely lightens their frame.
-However, the new hinge design feels a little cheap and could be prone to breaking over time.
-The padding on the ear cups is also much mushier than the previous generation, and it's noticeable when you wear them.
-The padding on the headband feels less plush, too.
+This material doesn't feel bad and likely lightens their frame.
+However, the new hinge design feels cheap and prone to breaking over time—we've seen reports of this happening after varying lengths of ownership.
+The padding on the ear cups is also much mushier than the previous generation; the padding on the headband feels less plush, too.
 That said, the headphones still feel sturdy overall and will survive a couple of accidental drops without taking too much damage.

 7.0